rioderelfte/multi-luks/README.rst

         format: Set up the encryption as descriped in the config file
         open:   Open the devices as described in the config file
         close:  Close all given mappings
+        backup: Backup all relevant information of a given config file

     config file:
         A file which describes which devices to encrypt and how to